 Information that is sufficient on its own to identify an individual includes a person’s full name, Social Security Number (or Individual Taxpayer Identification Number), email address containing the personal name, biometric identifiers (fingerprints, facial image, voice patterns, iris scan, hand geometry, or manual signature), and genetic information.

 Other information that may be used to identify an individual includes a postal address, phone number, vehicle registration number, bibliographic citation of a publication by the individual, email address not in the form of the personal name, web address to a web page containing personal data, unusual job title, very rare disease, or position held by only one person at a time (e.g. chairperson in an organization).
 A rare event can also reveal the identity of an individual.

 Indirect identifiers are the kind of information that on their own are not enough to identify someone but, when linked with other available information, could be used to deduce the identity of a person.
-Indirect identifiers include, for instance, age, gender, education, employment status, economic activity and occupational status, socio-economic status, household composition, income, marital status, mother tongue, ethnic background, place of work or study, and regional variables.
+Indirect identifiers include, for instance, age, gender, education, employment status, economic activity and occupational status, socio-economic status, household composition, income, marital status, languages spoken, ethnic background, place of work or study, and regional variables.
 Indirect identifiers relating to a person’s residence include, for example, postal code, neighborhood, city, and state.